 EXTRACT OF ANNUAL RETURN:

-The information required under Rule 5(1)(2) and (3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 read with Section 197 of the Act isattached as"Annexure G".
+The information under Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 read with Section 197 of the Act is attached as"Annexure F".

 The Company is having total strength of 1478 permanent employees as on 3181 March 2021working at various locations such as Factories / Projects/ Project Offices/Head Office andResearch & Development Department Mumbai.

 Industrial relations with the workmen at various units of the Company were by and largeremained peaceful and cordial.

-PREVENTION OF SExUAL HARASSMENT AT WORK PLACE:
+PREVENTION OF SEXUAL HARASSMENT AT WORK PLACE:

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review:

 1. Issue of equity shares with differential rights as to dividend voting or otherwise.